It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin. Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the sea

 2001

-# Lleyton Hewitt becomes the youngest No. 1 in the world at the end of a season (20 years 8 months) thanks to the US Open & Masters titles – he wins ‘Masters’ (Sydney) without a loss at the group stage as the first player since 1993 (Michael Stich)
+# Lleyton Hewitt becomes the youngest No. 1 in the world at the end of a season (20 years 8 months) mainly thanks to the US Open & Masters titles – he wins the season-ending event (Sydney) without a loss at the group stage as the first player since 1993 (Michael Stich)

 # Gustavo Kuerten‘s second miracle in Paris.
-The Brazilian defends his title, overcoming earlier unknown Michael Russell in the fourth round, saving a match point with a long rally at the helpless situation: 3-6, 4-6, *2:5 (30/40)!!
+The Brazilian defends his title, overcoming an earlier unknown Michael Russell in the fourth round, saving a match point with a long rally in a deep hole

-# Young man from Switzerland, Roger Federer snaps Pete Sampras31-match-winning streak at Wimbledon in a 5-set thriller; Sampras explicitly is not able to compete with young guns like Hewitt, Safin, Roddick or Federer; that loss assigns his decline
+# Very gifted, yet inconsistent young man from Switzerland, Roger Federer snaps Pete Sampras‘ 31-match-winning streak at Wimbledon in a 5-set thriller; Sampras explicitly is not able to compete with young guns like Hewitt, Safin, Roddick or Federer; that loss heralds his decline

-# Marc Rosset, as the first player, serves 30 double faults in a match (Davis Cup, Neuchatel)
+# Marc Rosset, as the first player in history, serves 30 double faults in a marathon match he ultimately loses 13-15 in the decider (Davis Cup, Neuchatel)

 # In the first Grand Slam with 32 seeds (this model was used in Florida 1986-89 in the so-called “Fifth Grand Slam”), Goran Ivanisevic becomes the first “wild card” champion of a major (he wins Wimbledon, on his fourth final attempt); the Croat is two points away from defeat in his last two matches!